CaoyiXue/EE547_final_project/README.md

 # EE547_final_project Meet Game
 This repo is EE547 final project.
-It provide platform to show and search 14000 games from RAWG database.
+It provide platform to show and search 14000 games from [RAWG](https://rawg.io/) database, which has limited request time.

 ## Overall Architecture